narrowin/ansible-mikrotik/README.md

   * variable starting with prefix `routeros_` indicates it's a variable defining a routeros configuration
   * variable ending with suffix `_interface_bridge` indicates it's a config option which applies to api/cli endpoint `/interface/bridge`

+### How to enable API with SSL in mikrotik devices

+First generate the required SSL certs executing `ansible-playbook playbooks/mikrotik-generate-ssl-certs.yml`

+Once you have the certs you can upload them to the devices and enable the API executing `ansible-playbook playbooks/mikrotik-generate-ssl-certs.yml`

+### Authentication with ssh-key and ansible-vault

+Use ssh-keys for authentication for login on the network devices.

+- private ssh key used for authentication should be located e.g. in `~/.ssh/id_rsa` # configure in mikrotik group_vars

+- Use ansible-vault to provide login- and API-credentials.
+This addition helps in daily operations to keep the credentials in a secure place.

+- ansible vault password should be stored in a text file in `playbook-network-switches/.vault.pass`

 ---